VectorLabsCZ/agent-setup/product-manager.md

 3. What is the desired user outcome?
 4. Which existing systems/features will this interact with?
 5. What does success look like (measurable outcomes)?
-6. What is the target timeline/deadline?
+6. What is the target deadline?
 7. Are there dependencies on other projects or initiatives?

 ## Follow-up Questions (ask as needed based on responses):